 The second type of delineation is the Zone of Critical Concern (ZCC).
-Figure 2 shows the ZCC area, which covers approximately 524 acres.
-The ZCC is a corridor along streams within the WSDA that warrants a more detailed inventory and management due to its proximity to the surface intake and to the susceptibility to potential contaminants.
+Figure 2 shows the ZCC area, which covers approximately 1,438 acres.
+The ZCC is a corridor along streams within the WSDA area that warrants a more detailed inventory and management due to its proximity to the surface intake and to the susceptibility to potential contaminants.
 The ZCC is calculated using a mathematical model that accounts for stream flows, gradient, and area topography.
 The length of the ZCC is based on a five hour time of travel.
-The ZCC width is 1,000 feet from each bank of the principal stream and 500 feet from each bank of the tributaries draining into the principal stream.
+The ZCC width is 1000 feet from each bank of the principal stream and 500 feet from each bank of the tributaries draining into the principal stream.
+The development around the ZCC consisted mainly of agricultural areas, pasture fields and crops, and small areas of residential communities.
+Shepherdstown College, located completely within the Corporation Limits, was located within approximately 1,000 feet of the water treatment plant's intake.